 1. Scanning (Problem Identification)

-- the analysis is broad (i.e., many questions from several perspectives are asked and information is drawn from a variety of sources, including at least some review of relevant research literature and other agencies’ reports on similar problems)
+- The analysis is broad (i.e., many questions from several perspectives are asked and information is drawn from a variety of sources, including at least some review of relevant research literature and other agencies’ reports on similar problems)

-- the analysis is creative (i.e., problem solvers used creative, practical methods to study the problem)
+- The analysis is creative (i.e., creative, practical methods are used to study the problem)

-- the extent to which the new responses were developed as a logical result of specific knowledge gained from the analysis
+- An explanation as to how the new responses were developed as a logical result of specific knowledge gained from the analysis

-- an explanation of the nature of the implemented responses and how they were intended to work (if responses that were developed by other police agencies are implemented, list those agencies and explain how your response varies, if at all, from the adopted model)
+- An explanation of the nature of the implemented responses and how they were intended to work (if responses that were developed by other police agencies are implemented, those agencies are listed and any variation from the adopted model is explained)

 4. Assessment (Evaluation)

-- both quantitative and qualitative assessments are conducted, both of which provide valid and reliable evidence that the response produced an intended positive impact on the problem (a sufficiently long assessment period to establish that the effect is real and has been sustained)
+- Both quantitative and qualitative assessments are conducted, both of which provide valid and reliable evidence that the response produced an intended positive impact on the problem (e.g., a sufficiently long assessment period establishes that the effect is real and has been sustained)

-- evidence that displacement effects have been discovered or considered
+- Evidence that displacement or diffusion-of-benefits effects have been discovered or considered

-Stuart Kirby, Lecturer in Criminology, Lancaster University, and Chief Superintendent (ret.), Lancashire Constabulary (Lancashire, United Kingdom)
+Stuart Kirby, Senior Lecturer in Criminology, Lancaster University, and Chief Superintendent (ret.), Lancashire Constabulary (Lancashire, United Kingdom)

-Johannes Knutsson, Director of Research and Professor, Norwegian Police University College (Oslo, Norway)
+Johannes Knutsson, Professor of Police Research, Norwegian Police University College (Oslo, Norway)

-Deborah Lamm Weisel, Assistant Research Professor and Director of Police Research, North Carolina State University (Raleigh, NC)
+Deborah Lamm Weisel, Research Assistant Professor, North Carolina State University (Raleigh, North Carolina, USA)